Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Greatest success comes just one step beyond the point at which defeat overtakes you."
+> "Anyone who reads a book with a sense of obligation does not understand the art of reading."
-> — **Unknown**
+> — **Lin Yutang**

 ---